 Introduction to OpenAI’s Groundbreaking Acquisition

-OpenAI quietly turned a few heads by snapping up Software Applications Inc., the small team behind Sky — an AI-first natural language interface built for Mac.
-From what I've seen in the trenches of AI product work, this isn't just another talent buy.
-It feels like a strategic nudge toward making AI part of the everyday desktop, not just a cloud API developers tinker with.
-This acquisition signals a push to fold intelligent agents directly into how people write, plan and code on their machines.
+OpenAI quietly turned a few heads by snapping up the small team behind Sky — an AI-first natural language interface built for Mac.
+From where I sit (I’ve shipped features and sat through more post-mortems than I care to count), this isn’t just a talent buy.
+It feels like a deliberate nudge toward making agentic AI part of everyday desktop life, not just a cloud API developers tinker with.
+OpenAI acquires Sky 2025 isn’t just a headline — it’s a signal that context-aware assistant Mac experiences are moving from prototypes to product bets.

 What is Sky and Why is it a Game Changer?